 - Do you own a PC or a mac?
 Viruses are a bigger issue on PCs and some common antivirus software isn't available for Macs.

 - Are there parental controls available?
 Anti-virus software with parental controls built in should be taken into consideration if you're a parent or guardian.
 With this feature, your family access on a machine can be limited.
-However, this feature should also have the ability grant particular members of family access to primary controls.
+However, this feature should also have the ability grant particular members of family access to parental controls.

 As a side note, your machines are naturally equipped with security measures, but these measures can be overcome with powerful and persistent malware.
 For instance, Windows has a firewall system in place.
 Even browsers feature security measures.
 Let's take Internet Explorer as an example.
 Internet Explorer features a SmartScreen Filter, which warns users if you've encountered a phishing or malware-infested website.